 3. Don’t forget tables and figures

-4. Explain it in your own words
+4. Explain the clinical finding in your own words

 Now you have finished reading and understanding the paper, you can commit pen to paper!
 This actually may be the less time consuming part of the project, as long as you have accurately comprehended the article.